jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

     - [x] And then strip out content that does not apply.
     - [x] ~~To what degree is it useful to rephrase those directory indexes to reflect the contents better? > It might be better to not do that right now.~~

-#### 2020-03-07 Do Not Do: Brainstorm Circle 3 Programming Planning Docs
+#### 2020-03-07 Do Not Do: Brainstorm Experiment 3.0 Programming Planning Docs

-(Circle 3 projects are software development projects, unlike Encircle Docs projects, which are language design projects.)
+(Experiment 3.0 projects are software development projects, unlike Encircle Docs projects, which are language design projects.)

-It appears around 2010 I started off with programming Circle 3 with the intention of a more rigorous planning methodology and higher quality technical documentation.
+It appears around 2010 I started off with programming experiment 3.0 with the intention of a more rigorous planning methodology and higher quality technical documentation.
 Around the same time I switched employers.
 The new employer did not value my doing planning or documentation, just coding.
 In projects at home it seems I adopted that way of working.
 So planning docs and tech docs were no concern anymore.
 I focused on coding.
 I think I also stopped keeping an hour sheet at home.
 That felt was freeing.
 It felt too much like work logging the hours I spent at hobby projects.
 But the real motivation for the shift in way of working, seems to be that I cannot have 2 methodologies at the same time: one at home and another one at the office.
 That seems intrinsic to how my mind handles things.

-So I have these near-perfect planning docs for Circle 3, while the execution of the projects was almost only coding, no planning, no documentation.
+So I have these near-perfect planning docs for experiment 3.0, while the execution of the projects was almost only coding, no planning, no documentation.

-I don't think I want to reformulate the goals of Circle 3 programming projects, to exclude software design.
+I don't think I want to reformulate the goals ofeExperiment 3.0 programming projects, to exclude software design.
 It is not about making those planning docs good.

-#### 2020-03-22 Do Not Do: Circle 3 Programming Planning Docs
+#### 2020-03-22 Do Not Do: Experiment 3.0 Programming Planning Docs

 - [x] I could change titles of projects inside the doc content too.
-    - [x] Also for Circle 3 Programming, though less importantly.
+    - [x] Also for Experiment 3.0 Programming, though less importantly.
-- [x] Could I just go with it, call it 'Circle 3 Programming'?
+- [x] Could I just go with it, call it 'Experiment 3.0 Programming'?
 And if I want to mention in the planning docs that to documentation was of little concern, just do it with a more open formulation, like 'documentation was of little concern' or 'very little documentation turned out to be written in these projects.
 The focus turned out to be on programming the code.'?
-- [x] I could put a remark or something in the Circle 3 Programming docs that I did not do any documentation, even though it was the initial plan to do that.
+- [x] I could put a remark or something in the Experiment 3.0 Programming docs that I did not do any documentation, even though it was the initial plan to do that.
 - [x] I was going over some sub-project docs to check if any documentation was written during those projects.
 - [x] Other sub-projects I scanned were not clearly any doc issues in them.